charlesweir/WordImagesAndTables/README.md

 * That the invisible bookmark in the caption has not got lost; do **Update All**, and fix any references that show **Error!
 Reference source not found.**
 * That (in a single-column section of the document) the frame isn't set to align *left* or *right*.
 This feature to permit small figures with text wrapped around them.

 **Crashes and aborts**: Occasionally, you may see **Relayout Document** fail with an 'Assertion' error.
 This means that Word is not behaving as it is supposed to.
 In particular, Word can take quite a while after you open a document before it has actually set up all the editing information related to that document; so, just wait a bit and try again.
-Also, Word for Mac is a bit flaky, and complicated operations like **Relayout Document** can occasionally just terminate Word for Mac without warning or explanation (I've never seen this in Word for Windows).
+Also, Word for Mac is a bit flaky, and complicated operations like **Relayout Document** can occasionally just terminate Word for Mac without warning or explanation (but I've never seen that in Word for Windows).
 Restarting and trying again usually works.